Mozahid-AIUB/Mozahid-AIUB/README.md

 I’m passionate about building and delivering end-to-end digital solutions.
 My journey includes:

 - ✔️ **Java Swing Desktop Applications**: Designed and implemented an **Event Management System** featuring user registration, scheduling, and admin dashboard with Oracle DB and UML documentation.
-- ✔️ **C# Full‑Stack Projects**: Developed a **Patient Care System** using Windows Forms and SQL Server, covering authentication, billing, and patient dashboards.
+- ✔️ **C# Full‑Stack Projects**: Developed a **Child Care System** using Windows Forms and SQL Server, covering authentication, billing, and patient dashboards.
 - ✔️ **Data Analytics & Reporting**: Cleaned and visualized real datasets using Excel and Power BI, creating actionable business reports.
 - ✔️ **Academic Excellence**: Achieved a 3.76 CGPA in CSE at AIUB; engaged in programming contests and Codeforces challenges.
 - ✔️ **Educator & Mentor**: Delivered IT and programming workshops, supporting students to learn coding fundamentals and project development.